gabejohnsnn/sph-fluid-nozzle-sim/README.md

 If you get this error, it means Python can't find the `fluid_sim` module.
 Fix it by:

 1. Make sure you're running the scripts from the project root directory, OR
-2. Install the package in development mode with `pip install -e .`
+2. Install the package in development mode with `pip install -e .`, OR
+3. Use the included `run_example.py` helper script

 ## Documentation